schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		Scale (zoom factor) of the Edit view.
 Useful for drawing activity in plugins.

 		The scale changes with every zoom step of the Edit view.
-So if you want to draw objects (e.g. text, stroke thickness etc.) into the Edit view at a constant size relative to the UI (e.g. constant text size on screen), you need to calculate the object's size relative to the scale factor.
+So if you want to draw objects (e.g. text, stroke thickness etc.) into the Edit view at a constant size relative to the UI (e.g. constant text size on screen), you need to calculate the object’s size relative to the scale factor.
 See example below.

 		:type: float